MY LOCATION FIND A LOCATION

 Interstate Batteries strongly recommends you visit your nearest repair shop or Interstate All Battery Center before attempting to disconnect your battery.

-It’s also easy to confuse it with the instructions on how to connect jumper cables.
-Connecting jumper cables starts with the positive; disconnecting a car battery starts with the negative.
 Whether you’re changing a car battery or jump starting one, stay safe and protected.
 Make sure you put on safety glasses and take off any jewelry.

 You may need to disconnect your car battery for plenty of reasons.